[Login to see the link] [Login to see the link] [Login to see the link] [Login to see the link] [Login to see the link]

 - A self-hosted open source photo management service, with a slight focus on cool graphs

 - Django backend and React frontend

-- Get started in less than 30 minutes by following the guide here
+- Get started in less than 30 minutes by following the [Login to see the link]

 - Join our discord server, or open a pull request to start contributing